-(Prehospital Care and Initial Management)
+Prehospital Care and Initial Management 2

-- All patients should be managed as if the pain is ischemic in origin, unless clear evidence to the contrary is established. - Specific care includes intravenous access; supplemental oxygen; pulse oximetry; immediate administration of aspirin; nitroglycerin for active chest pain; telemetry and prehospital ECG, if available. - Additional objectives include adequate analgesia (generally achieved with morphine); pharmacologic reduction of excessive sympathoadrenal and vagal stimulation; treatment of ventricular arrhythmias; support of cardiac output, and respiration. - Prehospital fibrinolytic therapy by the administration of tissuetype plasminogen activator, aspirin, and heparin may be given by paramedics, as guided by electrocardiographic findings, within 90 minutes of the onset of symptoms.
+- Additional objectives include adequate analgesia (morphine); pharmacologic reduction of excessive sympathoadrenal and vagal stimulation; treatment of ventricular arrhythmias; support of cardiac output, and respiration - Prehospital fibrinolytic therapy (tissue-type plasminogen activator), aspirin, and heparin may be given by paramedics, as guided by electrocardiographic findings, within 90 minutes of the onset of symptoms.

-Treatment (Emergency Department Care and In-Hospital Management)
+Emergency Department Care and In-Hospital Management

-- Triage and evaluation: because ACS is a spectrum of conditions, initial evaluation to establish a working diagnosis is crucial, as this will dictate management owing to some differences in management steps and timelines for each component of the ACS spectrum. - Initial management: restoration of the balance between oxygen supply and demand to prevent further ischemia; pain relief, prevention and treatment of complications.
+- Triage and evaluation: because ACS is a spectrum of conditions, initial evaluation to establish a working diagnosis is crucial, as this will dictate management owing to some differences in management steps and timelines for each component of the ACS spectrum - Initial management: restoration of the balance between oxygen supply and demand to prevent further ischemia; pain relief, prevention and treatment of complications.

-(Suggested Algorithm for Triaging Patients with Chest Pain)
+Suggested Algorithm for Triaging Patients with Chest Pain

-Treatment (Presumed ACS and NSTEMI)
+Treatment Presumed ACS and NSTEMI 1

-- The accepted management is empirical treatment with aspirin, a second platelet inhibitor such as clopidogrel, and heparin (usually a low-molecular weight heparin such as enoxaparin), with intravenous glyceryl trinitrate and opioids if the pain persists. - A blood test is generally performed for cardiac troponins twelve hours after onset of the pain and if this is positive, coronary angiography is typically performed on an urgent basis. - If there is no evidence of ST segment elevation on the electrocardiogram, delaying urgent angioplasty until the next morning is not inferior to doing so immediately.
+- The accepted management is empirical treatment with aspirin, a second platelet inhibitor such as clopidogrel, and heparin (usually a low-molecular weight heparin such as enoxaparin), with intravenous glyceryl trinitrate and opioids if the pain persists - A blood test is generally performed for cardiac troponins twelve hours after onset of the pain and if this is positive, coronary angiography is typically performed on an urgent basis